Call for Applications! Intersectional Student or Staff/Faculty-led Projects.

-Alliance is a new collaborative entity formed through the relationships among the Sonja Haynes Stone Center for Black Culture and History, the Asian American Center, the Carolina Latinx Center, and the American Indian Center at UNC.
+Alliance is a new collaborative entity formed through the relationships among the Sonja Haynes Stone Center for Black Culture and History, the American Indian Center, the Carolina Latinx Center, and the Asian American Center at UNC.

-To complement our first call for Intersectional Student Projects, Alliance is now calling for grant proposals for Intersectional Faculty/Staff-Led Projects (IFP).
-This grant is made possible by a generous gift from an anonymous donor for the purpose of fostering deeper relationships between the four academic and community engagement centers.
-Each grant will support a project that addresses themes and critical issues resulting in campus community engagement in innovative ways.
-Alliance encourages the submission of any project that provides for an intellectually stimulating and critical experience in the interest of the entire campus, especially projects that recognize, articulate, and respond to the many disparities that continue to permeate social structures.
+Alliance is offering a second round of funding for grant proposals for new Intersectional Student/Staff/Faculty Projects (ISP).
+This grant is made possible by a generous gift from an anonymous donor for the purpose of fostering deeper relationships among the four academic and community engagement centers.
+Alliance encourages the submission of any project that provides for an intellectually stimulating and critical experience in the interest of the entire campus, especially projects that respond to the many disparities that continue to permeate social structures.

-We hope this will promote collaborative projects that address the common challenges faced by communities of color, including intersectional dimensions of race/ethnicity and other identities.
-The broader objective is to support the deeper meanings of community, belonging, and solidarity around common concerns or issues, broadly imagined.
+We hope this will promote collaborative projects that address the challenges faced by communities of color, particularly intersectional dimensions of identity and social justice.

 We hope this call for proposals will do the following:

-- Form collaborations and relationships between the campus and the local community
+- Form collaborations and relationships among students, staff, faculty, and the local community

 - Generate critically constructed, detailed projects that seek to build solidarity